 Essential Duties & Responsibilities:

-- Attend CAB hearings and design strength-based contracts for youth.
+- Attend hearings and design strength-based contracts for youth.

 - Attend required trainings/meetings coordinated by the Juvenile Services staff.

-- Assist CAB coordinator with various tasks during hearings.
+- Assist coordinator with various tasks during hearings.

 - Attend exit interviews with youth/family.